clu-ling/processors-server/README.md

 ```
 ## Logging

-A server log is written to `.processors-server.log` in the directory in which the server is run.
+A server log is written to `.processors-server.log` in home directory of the user who launches the server.

 # Communicating with the server

+_NOTE: Once the server has started, a summary of the services currently available (including links to demos) can be found at the following url: `http://<your host name here>:<your port here>`

 ## Annotating text